skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 | *(string)*                  |                                                 |          |
 +-----------------------------+-------------------------------------------------+----------+

-Further information of individual MD objects is listed in each section.

-**Ex.** Making an MD object with FSSH method.
+**Ex.** Running FSSH dynamics with an MD object of the FSSH method.

 .. code-block:: python